‘Satanist' Ex-Soldier Sentenced to 2 1/2 Years in Bomb Plot

 A federal judge rejected a request from Jarrett William Smith's attorney for a lenient sentence of 15 months in prison followed by three years of supervised probation.
 Federal law called for a sentence of up to 20 years in prison and a fine of up to $250,000, but sentencing guidelines said the presumed punishment for a first-time offender like Smith was 2 1/2 years to a little over three years in prison.

-U.S. District Judge Daniel Crabtree also ordered the three years of supervised probation for Smith after his release from prison.
-The judge said he was surprised that federal sentencing guidelines called for such a “low” prison sentence for “troubling and serious” criminal behavior, adding that Smith wanted to start a race war and shared on social media “multistep plans to create chaos."
-Crabtree
+U.S. District Judge Daniel Crabtree said he was surprised that federal sentencing guidelines called for such a “low” sentence for “troubling and serious” criminal behavior.
+He also said that Smith wanted to start a race war and shared on social media “multistep plans to create chaos."

 Local